Is Content Marketing A Good Career?

 At the end of the day—or after years developing your career—you want to know you made an impact and saw success.

 Content marketing jobs are different from a field like sales: you don’t necessarily see those direct, in-front-of-your-face success stories.
-No one is signing the paperwork at your desk.
 But there are other ways to measure the effectiveness of content marketing—and that’s in your data analytics.

 Options exist within social media and Google analytics to see the data after you’ve published content.
 The average amount of time spent on a page by viewers, the demographics of who read or watched your content, total amount of page visits.
 This is a combination of the quality of content, the resources spent promoting it, and the ever-present gamble of content creation.

-As a content marketer, you need to keep a finger to the pulse of the industry, and tools like Demandjump give you that information.
+As a content marketer, you need to keep a finger to the pulse of the industry.
+Try DemandJump for free today and be a better content writer now!

 - Attribution Tracking